Sharing the Ebullient Heart

 Please enjoy the warmth of our festivities, and the lovingly united international events of our Robert Adams Infinity Institute for Compassionate Living in our Institutes honor to my husband.
 Together hand in hand, after meeting in University, we have traveled the world upon request from temples and our indian Inner Circle family with his message of his personal experience in our youth, prior to marrying and establishing our beautiful family.
-I have, and continue to officiate the Board of Directors of our Institute, a non- profit organization established by my husband, that continues to kindly distribute in charity to hundreds of souls as my husband intended for his personally copyright works.
+I have, and continue to officiate the Board of Directors of our Institute, a non- profit organization established by my husband, that continues to kindly distribute in charity to hundreds of souls as my husband intended for his personally copyright works. as in his wisdom, he never distributed his Discourses en masse to the public at large, carefully establishing his Institute for "the sincere aspirant".
 Here, we enjoy his favorite earthly joys, the beautiful blue ocean, his music, art and his favorite flowers shared with 'those called to truly take this path."
 My sole communications to dear souls occur in full validity solely on my husbands pure form representation, conveying his love.
 I thank you all for your continued support and love in spiritual unity.

 In Sincere Blessings,